bhansconnect/rcc/README.md

 One day, who knows it might even contain the linker.

 Anyway, for now, the goal is to make a basic preprocessor.

+I found [c-testsuite](https://github.com/c-testsuite/c-testsuite) which may be a good source of test cases for the compiler.